jpdoyle/scromble/DESIGN.md

 -------------

-`mac2b(key,data)` is the result of running BLAKE2b with personalization string "sCrOmBlAuThEnTiC", output length 64 bytes, and key `key` on data `data`.
+`mac2b(key,data)` is the result of running BLAKE2b with personalization string "sCrOmB2AuThEnTiC", output length 64 bytes, and key `key` on data `data`.

-`key2b(L,key,data)` is the result of running BLAKE2b with personalization string "sCrOmBlEnCrYpToR", output length `L` bytes, and key `key` on data `data`.
+`key2b(L,key,data)` is the result of running BLAKE2b with personalization string "sCrOmB2EnCrYpToR", output length `L` bytes, and key `key` on data `data`.
 In all cases, `L = 32` or `L = 64`.

 XChaCha20 usage